Tending the Garden of Diversity and Watching it Bloom

 Mother Ruth learned from experience the harm done by discrimination.
 As a biracial woman from Harlem, she faced rejection when pursuing her religious vocation in the United States.
-She went north to Canada, where she became a nun and earned a degree from St. Hilda's College, University of Toronto.
-When she returned to New York, Mother Ruth was determined to build a school that reflected the rich diversity of its city.
+Mother Ruth was determined to build a school that reflected the rich diversity of its city and utilize this diversity as one of its greatest strengths.
 Enrolling children from different racial, economic, and religious backgrounds, Mother Ruth countered the exclusive tradition that defined independent schools at that time.

 For nearly 70 years, St. Hilda’s & St. Hugh’s has endeavored to fulfill and expand Mother Ruth’s inclusive mission, which recognizes the intrinsic value that each student, teacher, and parent brings to the school community: “We believe that all creation is sacred; each member of the school community is respected as a unique individual.”
 Additionally, the mission states, “We strive to create an educational community that reflects unity in diversity: a unity of purpose and shared values among a population diverse in race, culture, and religious beliefs.”

-St. Hilda’s & St. Hugh’s school has remained committed to enrolling a diverse community and equitably serving its students, families, and faculty through its academic and co-curricular programs, and we have expanded upon our founder’s original definition of diversity to include ability, gender identity, and sexual orientation.
+St. Hilda’s & St. Hugh’s remains committed to enrolling a diverse community and equitably serving its students, families, and faculty through its academic and curricular programs, and we have expanded upon our founder’s original definition of diversity to reflect a more comprehensive understanding of identity, which goes beyond race and includes ability, gender, and sexual orientation.
 This commitment requires us to be conscious about all the ways in which an individual constructs identity, and we joyfully embrace our vital role in helping students to feel fully themselves as they grow and develop.
-These efforts are integral to our curricular and co-curricular programming for students and families, as well as to our professional development activities.